Parts and Pricing:

-Please note: we will often recommend products, parts, and resources that we like.
-Some of these we receive an affiliate commission for at no additional cost to you.
-Thanks for supporting us!
+Please note: We often recommend products, parts, and resources that we like.
+Some of these are affiliate links and we may receive a commission at no additional cost to you.
+As an Amazon Associate, we earn from qualifying purchases.

 Internal Hard Drives: